ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 Without using decorators (you will know about the decorators very soon), this is just an awkward way to write code.

 Usually, you will want to implement the services used by the workflow the traditional way (or using their own workflows).
+For example, instead of using `System.Net.Http.HttpClient` to call a web api, create interface and implementation and have the logic there.

 Here is what the workflow may look like in code.
-Notice that I use ASP NET Core's DI service provider to resolve references to the message bus and I created some extensions to make the code more readable.
+Notice that I use ASP.NET Core's `IServiceProvider` to resolve references to the message bus and I created some extensions to make the code more readable.
-The workflow below will backup all our files concurrently.
+The workflow below will backup all files updated since last transfer files concurrently.
 We have created parallelism.

 ```csharp
 public class StartFileBackupWorkflowMessage